keitheous/Toy-Robot/ReadMe.md

 ## Usage

-From the root directory, type following in the command line.
+From the root directory, type the following in the command line.
 ```
 $ ruby bin/toy_robot.rb
 ```